 In June, I attended my first Cloud Foundry Summit.
 I listened to company after company talk about their experiences with Cloud Foundry.
 After a couple days, I saw some patterns emerge, so I wrote about them and we even put together a snappy-looking infographic:

 Why all the bother?
 The more practitioners and executives know about what it takes to succeed with Cloud Foundry, the faster they get there.
 We’re passed the point when companies need to navigate uncharted waters alone.
 In Simon Wardley’s terms, we’re somewhere between Settlers and Town Planners.

 Next month, I’ll be heading to Cloud Foundry Summit Europe.
 Besides the many great talks by contributors, I’ll be watching the user stories.
 These are always rich with details about how people, processes and technologies changed.
 Here are five sessions I’m looking forward to — and you should be, too!

 1) Getting out of first gear: Renault-Nissan Alliance

 “In less than a year, our organization has embraced cloud-native development, analytics and deployment at scale”

 Automotive companies are very visible adopters of Cloud Foundry.
 Joining the ranks in sharing their experience is Renault-Nissan Alliance.
 But I’m curious: what will be different here?
 How did they get teams between France and Japan organized?
 I’m looking forward to “From 0 to Global Connected Car Services: Our Journey with Cloud Foundry.”
-Also worth noting: The presenters call out their use of Pivotal Cloud Foundry, Concourse and Microsoft Azure.
+Also worth noting: The presenters call out their use of VMware Cloud Foundry, Concourse and Microsoft Azure.